devflowinc/trieve/README.md

 11. Click "Buckets" and then "Create Bucket"
 12. Create a bucket named `ai-editor` and set `S3_BUCKET` in the env to `ai-editor`

+## Preparing for file uploads and conversions

+1. `sudo apt install pandoc`
+2. `mkdir tmp` from inside repository folder

+Setup AWS CLI using [this guide from minio](https://min.io/docs/minio/linux/integrations/aws-cli-with-minio.html) with the region set to `""`

+- You can install it with `sudo apt install awscli` assuming you are using the apt package manager